fhchl/dynax/README.md

 by combing [JAX][jax], [Diffrax][diffrax], [Equinox][equinox], and [scipy.optimize][scipy].
 Its main features
 include:

-- estimation of ODE parameters and their covariance via the prediction-error method
+- estimation of ODE parameters and their covariance via the prediction-error method ([example](examples/fit_ode.ipynb))
 - estimation of linear ODE parameters via matching of frequency-response functions
-- estimation through multiple experiments
+- estimation from multiple experiments
 - estimation with a poor man's multiple shooting
 - input-output linearization of continuous- and discrete-time input-affine systems with well-defined relative degree
 - estimation of a system's relative-degree